That Phanom district

 The district is named after Wat Phra That Phanom, the most important Buddhist temple in the region.

 Geography

 Neighboring districts are (from the south clockwise) Wan Yai, Mueang Mukdahan, Dong Luang of Mukdahan province, Na Kae, Renu Nakhon, and Mueang Nakhon Phanom of Nakhon Phanom Province.
-To the east across the Mekong River is the Laotian province Khammouan.
+To the east across the Mekong River is the Lao province Khammouan.

 Elevation between 142 and 252 meters (830 feet).

 History

 In 1917, the district name was changed from Renu Nakhon (เรณูนคร) to That Phanom.

 Administration

 The district is divided into 12 sub-districts (tambons), which are further subdivided into 142 villages (mubans).
 The sub-district municipality (thesaban tambon) That Phanom covers parts of tambon That Phanom and That Phanom Nuea.
 There are a further 11 tambon administrative organizations (TAO).

 Economy

 The district's location on a bank of the Mekong has made it a prime agricultural area.
 Tomatoes, in particular, are one of the more profitable crops.

+That Phanom is also the only one in the northeastern where scrap metal or discarded metal is processed into machetes.
+It is classified as a community enterprise that generates income of up to 30–40 million baht per year.